em-PHA-sis on the wrong syl-LA-ble or Hesitancy and “digital literacy”

 (b) I think something that is often missed in the discussions about modes of literacy, is that ‘digital literacy’ is not a guarenteed prerequisite for success.
 Sure, it can arguably be massively helpful, but there are many very successful people who don’t have email, don’t own a cell phone, and don’t own a computer!
 What do those success stories have, what MAKES them a success?
 I would suggest that it’s an ability to critically engage with their environment, and achieve an understanding that allows them to reflexively approach the situations they find themselves in and realize a favorable outcome.

-• Greg Cruey says:
+5. Greg Cruey Avatar

 Hi Tracy,